Sorcerio/Scene-Weaver-Manual/docs/Extensions.md

 * `registerWithCli(...)` is how your Tool Extension registers with the Scene Weaver CLI and is where you can define any command line arguments.
 * `startFromCli(...)` is called by Scene Weaver when your Tool Extension is executed from the CLI and is effectively your `main()` function.

+### requirements.txt
+The `requirements.txt` file is optional.
+This file should be a standard Pip requirements `.txt` file that specifies any additional requirements needed by your extension.

+The requirements specified here will not be installed automatically and, as such, you should include a notice in your `README.md` file indicating that the user will need to install these additional requirements.

+If your extension includes additional requirements that the user does not have in their environment, then Scene Weaver will alert them to this upon any execution.

 ### Other Files